With Me (Destiny's Child song): Music video

 The accompanying music video for "With Me" was directed by Darren Grant, who directed Destiny's Child's previous two music videos for "No, No, No", and used the song's Part 1.
-The group's members appear in four different settings: Beyoncé appears as a mermaid in a bluish water scene, LaTavia Roberson appears as a genie in an orange-colored room, Kelly Rowland is a giantess in a city nightclub, and LeToya Luckett is a "spider-woman" climbing a web made of metal chains with a purple background.
+The group's members appear in four different settings: Beyoncé appears as a mermaid in a fish bowl castle, LaTavia Roberson appears as a genie in an orange-colored room, Kelly Rowland is a giantess in a city nightclub, and LeToya Luckett is a "spider-woman" climbing a web made of metal chains in a purple background.
 The members appear together in gray outfits in one scene and in red dresses in a dark room covered with eyes.
 Jermaine Dupri also appears, watching the women in a slideshow.
 Beyoncé's younger sister Solange makes a cameo as well.

 Commercial performance

-In the United States, "With Me" was ineligible to enter the Billboard Hot 100 and Hot R&B/Hip-Hop Songs due to its airplay-only release, as Billboard's rules at the time allowed only commercially-available singles to chart.
+In the United States, "With Me" was ineligible to enter the Billboard Hot 100 and Hot R&B/Hip-Hop Songs due to its airplay-only release, as Billboard's rules at the time allowed only commercially available singles to chart.
 Consequently, "With Me" managed to enter only the R&B/Hip-Hop Airplay and Rhythmic charts, peaking at numbers 36 and 35, respectively.

 "With Me" entered the UK Singles Chart on July 11, 1998, at number 19, which became its peak.
 In the Netherlands, the song peaked at number 83 on the Dutch Single Top 100, spending three weeks on the chart.